 6. Measure health and performance.

-Your website needs to be in great shape to service you well.
-That means that it should be free of any technical errors, like broken links, missing images, or pages that aren’t usable on mobile devices.
+Your website needs to be in great shape to serve your business well.
+That means that it should be free of any technical errors, like broken links, missing images, or pages that are hard to use on mobile devices.

 It should also load quickly for everyone, including those on mobile networks and on devices like tablets, phones, or even smart watches.